spaceFlow-US/.github/profile/README.md

 ## Short Intro

 spaceFlow is a leasing automation platform using smart lock and computer vision.
-It enable tenants to rent a house anytime, anywhere, while landlords simply list their property and do nothing.
+We minimize house providers' task.
+Adding a property is the [only required task](#how-spaceflow-works) for house providers, that's it.
+Invest in homes like stocks, earn dividends effortlessly.

-We understand that high-quality tenants are the backbone of a thriving rental market.
-At spaceFlow, we enable these tenants to enjoy an express rental experience.
-From search to settlement, We have transformed every step of the rental lifecycle into a self-service process, including a one-time verification, self-guided tours, direct video communication with landlords, swift application procedures, automatic payments, and a self-aid maintenance system.
+High-quality tenants are the backbone of a thriving rental market.
+They are busy with high wage. spaceFlow provide express rental process for them.
+From search to settlement, every step is self-service, including ID verification, self-guided tours, direct video communication with landlords, background check, eSign, auto payment, smart lock permission grant and more.
 Our mechanism empowers tenants to become invaluable assets for landlords, acting as reliable, single-unit property managers.
-Please check [How spaceFlow works](#how-spaceflow-works).
-Adding a property is the only task (solid line) for landlords, that's it.
-Invest in homes like stocks, earn dividends effortlessly.

 ## Problem
 The traditional rental market faces inefficiencies such as